mensreaMC/Deus-Ex-Machina/README.md

 If this is your first time visiting this github then I highly suggest reading documents in a certain order.
 You can find all design documents under the "issues" section of the github.
 Please contribute what you can in the form of ideas or suggestions by email: mensreamc@gmail.com.
 Contributers who offer high quality or consistent submissions will likely be granted github access.
 Now, on to the suggested reading:

-I.Mod design philosophies and general mod overview A.make sure you check out the general mod overview section of the article as it offers a more comprehensive rundown B.the rest of the document is kind of the mission statement
+I.Mod design philosophies and general mod overview 1.make sure you check out the general mod overview section of the article as it offers a more comprehensive rundown 2.the rest of the document is kind of the mission statement

 II.Workshop system and blocks